I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you don't have to!

-Come back with us now to the mid 1980s, when the VCR explosion was in full swing, forever changing the way Americans watched movies.
-Mom and Pop video shops were springing up like mushrooms across this great land, and those stores demanded a constant supply of new product in order to feed the hungry movie-renting masses.
+Come back with us now to the mid-1980s, when the VCR explosion was in full swing, forever changing the way Americans watched movies.
+Mom-and-Pop video shops were springing up like mushrooms across this great land, and those stores demanded a constant supply of new products in order to feed the hungry movie-renting masses.
 The major Hollywood studios were still unsure if home video would be The Next Big Thing or merely a passing fad, so most of them were playing it safe with this strange new format and only devoting a small portion of their back catalogs for video releases.
 This soon gave rise to the Direct to Video era.
-Dozens of fly-by-night labels like RaeDon, Gorgon and Wizard Video (to name just a few) happily rushed in to fill video store voids with countless low-budget made-for-tape extravaganzas, usually in the crowd-pleasing action, horror or science-fiction genres.
+Dozens of fly-by-night labels like RaeDon, Gorgon, and Wizard Video (to name just a few) happily rushed in to fill video store voids with countless low-budget made-for-tape extravaganzas, usually in the crowd-pleasing action, horror, or science-fiction genres.
 Video stores weren't as picky about Quality Control in those days -- as long as a tape had cool artwork on the front of the box that would suck in curious renters, they would gladly stock it.
-Which brings us to today's feature presentation, 1986's Breeders - a so-'80s-it-hurts softcore sci-fi/horror hybrid whose garish box art billed it as "THE SEXUAL INVASION!" and promised "A WORLD PREMIERE IN YOUR OWN HOME!"...woo, how could any self-respecting, thrill seeking teenage deviant possibly resist a pitch like that screaming from the shelf of his local video store?
+This brings us to today's feature presentation: 1986's Breeders.
+It's a so-'80s-it-hurts, softcore sci-fi/horror hybrid, whose garish box art billed it as "THE SEXUAL INVASION!" and promised "A WORLD PREMIERE IN YOUR OWN HOME!"...how could any self-respecting, thrill-seeking teenage deviant possibly resist a pitch like that screaming from the shelf of his local video store?

-All of this slow moving action is captured via some of the cheapest special effects I've seen in ages.
-None of the cast have much in the way of acting ability, and deliver their dialogue as if they're reading it off of cue cards being held just off screen.
+All of this slow-moving action is captured via some of the cheapest special effects I've seen in ages.
+None of the cast has much in the way of acting ability and delivers their dialogue as if they're reading it off of cue cards being held just off-screen.
 The "alien" looks like a guy in a black goo-encrusted motorcycle outfit (with bug eyes attached to the helmet), and the gore, while plentiful, is cheesy and unconvincing.
-The main selling point for this flick seems to be its large amounts of gratuitous nudity, but even that's nothing to write home about, because none of the girls who perform said nudity are much to look at.
-In short, Breeders is definitely sleaze, but it's not good sleaze by any means.
-If you're in the mood for some decent early '80s mutant-insemination action, I'd recommend 1980's Alien Contamination, 1981's Inseminoid or hell, even 1983's classic C.H.U.D. over Breeders any day of the week and twice on Sunday!
+The main selling point for this flick seems to be its large amounts of gratuitous nudity.
+In short, Breeders is definitely sleazy, but it's not good sleaze by any means.
+If you're in the mood for some decent early '80s mutant-insemination action, I'd recommend 1980's Humanoids From The Deep or 1981's Inseminoid over Breeders any day of the week and twice on Sunday!